ndc/ndc.github.io/_posts/2013-06-24-setting-up-ravendb-in-nancy.md

 I've been dabbling with [Nancy](http://nancyfx.org/) and [RavenDB](http://ravendb.net/) and here is my implementation notes when trying to find the best way to initialize RavenDB's DocumentStore and DocumentSession in Nancy.

 My inspiration was [this blog post](http://www.dvloop.com/effective-ravendb-session-management/).
-The guiding principle is to rely as much as possible to Nancy's TinyIoC.
+The guiding principle is to rely as much as possible on Nancy's TinyIoC.

 First I put the connection settings into the project's config file.